PollockLaboratory/SimPLEX/README.md

 	$ git clone https://github.com/PollockLaboratory/SimPLEX.git

 ### Dependencies

-simPLEX has a number of external dependencies that can sometimes to be challenging to link/compile into the final binary.
-These include lua5.2 and the C++ boost library.
+SimPLEX has a number of external dependencies that are dynamically linked to the final binary at runtime: liblua5.2 and the C++ boost development library.

 To install them on Ubuntu/Debian based linux distributions use:

 	$ sudo apt update

 	$ sudo apt install liblua5.2-dev libboost-all-dev

 ### Compilation

-The simplest way to install this script is to use the install script.
-This will automatically carry out the following commands and copy the simPLEX binary to the /usr/bin directory on the user PATH.
+The simplest way to compile and install SimPLEX is to use the install script.
+This will automatically carry out the following commands and copy the SimPLEX binary to the /usr/bin directory on the user PATH.

 	$ sudo ./install.sh

-To install simPLEX manually, use the following commands:
+To install SimPLEX manually, use the following commands:

 	$ mkdir build

 	$ cd build/

-Set compiler options.
+To configure SimPLEX to compile in debug mode use:

 	$ cmake .. -DCMAKE_BUILD_TYPE=DEBUG

-or, for full optimizations:
+or, for full optimizations (this is recommended for any real analysis):

 	$ cmake .. -DCMAKE_BUILD_TYPE=RELEASE

-Actually compile:
+And to finally compile SimPLEX:

 	$ make

-Test that everything is working:
+They can be used to testTest that everything is working:

-	$ ./bin/simPLEX ../resources/options.toml
+	$ ./bin/SimPLEX --version

-Copy the simPLEX binary to a location on your path so simPLEX can be used in any directory, for example:

-	$ cp ./bin/simPLEX /usr/bin/simPLEX

 ## Usage

-When configuring simPLEX there are 3 main core input files.

-1. Tree file - a rooted tree file in the newark tree format.
+There are no commandline arguments to SimPLEX, all configuration occurs though the options TOML file.

+For example, to invoke SimPLEX use:

+    $ SimPLEX options.toml

+There are two essential files for configuring SimPLEX:

-2. Sequence file - a fasta file with the sequences for each of taxa on the tips of the tree.
+1. Option/configuration file - this file contains all the configuration options and specifies the location of all other necessary files.
-3. Model file - a lua script that configures the substitution model.
+2. Model file - a lua script file that is used to configure the substitution model.
+This location of this file is provided to SimPLEX in the options file.

-4. Configuration file - a configuration for the Markov Chain parameters.
+### Running examples

+There are several examples of different models that can be configured with SimPLEX in the examples/ directory.
+To run the first example:

+    $ SimPLEX examples/1_basic_model/options.toml

 ### Configuration Parameters